 For some time Bristol has been recognized as a great destination for craft beer in cask and keg.
 The city is blessed with excellent breweries and the cluster of pubs and bars around Welsh Back and King Street is a destination by itself.
 However, a critical mass of breweries has formed in the industrial areas of St Philips and Easton and over two bank holiday weekends earlier this year they came together to form the East Bristol Brewery Trail; a beer mile with perhaps the potential to rival London’s Bermondsey Beer Mile (read about it).

 From Moor Beer the trail goes via the Barley Mow pub to Good Chemistry then to Left Handed Giant.
-Between Left Handed Giant and the Dawkins/Arbor locations at the end of the trail, pass by Crane to see if they’re open.
-They, along with Good Chemistry, have expressed interest in establishing opening hours outside of special events in future.
+From here the trail continues on to the Dawkins/Arbor locations at the end of the trail.

 To watch for East Bristol Brewery Trail events: #EastBrisBrewTrail